deepjs/autobahn/README.md

 	secret: 'paezijp7YlhgiGOUYgtogz',
 	maxAge: new Date(Date.now() + 3600000)
 }))
-// to get body parsed automatically (json/files/..)
+// to get posted body parsed automatically (json/files/..)
 .use(bodyParser.json({ strict:false, extended:true }))
 // ------ context and modes
-.use(autobahn.context.middleware())	// create and bind unique context to each incoming request .use(autobahn.modes.middleware(autobahnApp.sessionModes)) // assign OCM modes to each incoming req. store it in previously created context
+.use(autobahn.context.middleware(autobahnApp.initContext))	// create and bind unique context to each incoming request .use(autobahn.modes.middleware(autobahnApp.sessionModes)) // assign OCM modes to each incoming req. context
 // ------ login and logout
 .post("/logout", autobahn.logout.middleware()) 	// catch post on /logout and break session.
 .post("/login", autobahn.login.middleware(autobahnApp))  // catch post on /login and try to login